leventemo/eeieeioh/README.md

 - [x] include it contents page
 - [x] write out component template
 - [x] write out component class
-- [ ] take out "Country"
-- [ ] rewrite vertival alignment of card elements with flexbox a lá card component?
+- [ ] rewrite vertical alignment of card elements with flexbox a lá card component?
+- [ ] lazy loading to avoid a full reload when Next btn is pressed?

 Cards component
 - [x] first btn "Start"
+- [x] load data from json in assets folder
 - []  last btn "Finish" or "Again"
-- [ ] progbar
+- [ ] progbar?
 - [ ] info modal
 - [ ] card prompts in an array so multiple lines can be rendered in template